-Eleven of the Company's vessels, having a total carrying value of \$215,603 as of December 31, 2008, have been provided as collateral to secure the revolving credit facility discussed in Note 6.
+Eleven of the Company's vessels, having a total carrying value of \$205,339 as of December 31, 2009, have been provided as collateral to secure the revolving credit facility with the Royal Bank of Scotland discussed in Note 7, while the Houston having a carrying value of \$62,374 as of December 31, 2009 has been provided as collateral to secure the loan with Bremer discussed in Note 7.

-As of December 31, 2008, except for one vessel that was on its ballast trip to dry-docking, all vessels were operating under time charters, the last of which expires in March 2013.
-Contracts with minimum duration in excess of one year as of December 31, 2008, were as follows:
+As of December 31, 2009, all vessels were operating under time charters, the last of which expires in January 2015.
+Contracts with minimum duration in excess of one year as of December 31, 2009, were as follows: